-Etiquette dictates that in addition to themselves, the hosts are only required to invite the bride's mother, the groom's mother, bridesmaids, and immediate female family members.
-In shaping up the remainder of the guest list, proceed with caution!
-The larger the guest list, the more there is to manage, and with two weeks' notice, there's too much to manage as is!
+Etiquette dictates that the hosts are only required to invite the bride's mother, the groom's mother, bridesmaids, and immediate female family members.
+In shaping up the remainder of the guest list, proceed with caution.
+The larger the guest list, the more there is to manage—and with two weeks' notice, there's too much to manage as is.

 4 of 12

-It goes without writing that sending invitations by mail for a last-minute bridal shower is a no-no. Chances are, guests likely won't receive them in a timely manner, and even if they do, you certainly won't receive their RSVPs in time for the main event.
-A practical solution is to email invites to guests (plus, sites like Paperless Post and Wedding Paper Divas have tons of adorable, free templates available), then follow-up with a call or text to wrangle any remaining RSVPs two to three days before the shower … And at a restaurant, it's simple enough to change the size of your reservation without accruing fees (or sighs from the staff), so plan for 100 percent attendance and adjust the head count later.
+We all love snail mail, but sending invitations via the post for a last-minute bridal shower isn’t an option—you need guests to know about the upcoming event now.
+A practical solution is to email polished invites to guests, then follow-up with a call or text to wrangle any remaining RSVPs two to three days before the shower.
+This serves as yet another reason to plan the celebration at a restaurant—it's simple enough to change the size of your reservation without accruing fees (or sighs from the staff), so plan for 100 percent attendance and adjust the head count as needed.

-Although you might not have the time to devise a one-of-a-kind theme, advising a color or prop to wear ups the thoughtfulness factor without the burden falling on you.
-Plus, the guests thinking, "But what will I wear?!" can rest easy knowing that trusty black dress of theirs is but an accessory to a straw hat, headpiece, scarf, or whatever add-on you encourage.
-If you need ideas, look no further than the wedding or honeymoon destination, the restaurant (if you're eating Mexican, ask guests to rock a sombrero, wear a festive necklace, or bring along a maraca), or time of year (summer might call for shades, while winter is prime time for a fuzzy hat or winter boots).
+Although you might not have the time to devise an elaborate bridal shower theme, advising guests to wear cohesive ensembles ups the thoughtfulness factor without burdening you.
+Plus, the guests thinking, "But what will I wear?!" can rest assured knowing that their trusty black dress—plus an accessory like a straw hat, headpiece, scarf, or whatever other add-on you encourage—is perfectly acceptable.
+If you need ideas, look no further than the wedding theme, honeymoon destination, or the restaurant's décor, or time of year (summer might call for shades, while winter is prime time for a fuzzy hat or winter boots).